 Although we believe that the assumptions on which these forward-looking statements are based are reasonable, some of those assumptions are based on the work of third parties and any of those assumptions could prove to be inaccurate; as a result, forward-looking statements based on those assumptions also could prove to be inaccurate.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this report should not be regarded as a representation by us that our plans and objectives will be achieved.
 You should not place undue reliance on these forward-looking statements, which apply only as of the date of this report.
 We do not undertake any obligation to update or revise any forward-looking statements or any other information contained herein, except as required by applicable law.

-The "TSLX", "TOP" and "TAO" marks are marks of Sixth Street.
+The "TSLX" and "TAO" marks are marks of Sixth Street.
 Sixth Street and TPG are no longer affiliates, and accordingly, TPG is not an affiliate of ours.
-The products and services referred to herein are managed exclusively by Sixth Street, which is entirely responsible for their nature and performance.
-The "TSL", "TSL Europe", "TSLE", "TICP" and "TCS" marks are marks of TPG and are being used by Sixth Street under an exclusive license.